-Each year, the individual Middle School classes and their chaperones and teachers enjoy several days away from campus in what we call the Outdoor Classrooms.
+Each year, the individual Middle School classes, along with their chaperones and teachers, enjoy several days away from campus in what we call the Outdoor Classrooms.
 This stage between childhood and adolescence is an excellent time for educational experience melded with class-bonding time.

 Sixth-Grade Outdoor Classroom

 Students, teachers and chaperones stay in cabins.
 Small groups of students and chaperones are taught by professional staff in hands-on classes.
 Classes cover such things as island ecology, herpetology, ornithology and coastal ecosystems.
 Students get to touch, taste and experience the science and history they are learning.

 Seventh-Grade Outdoor Classroom